Listen to the audiobook:

 Party culture has also ruined the language.
 This includes the use of hyperbolic words and phrases.
 Restaurants are named Heaven Beyond Heaven, Emperor Above All Emperors, King of Kings, and the like.
 Literary styles become pompous, and in official propaganda, phrases like “the world’s first,” “the most formidable in the history,” “the United States is afraid,” “Japan is aghast,” “Europe regrets,” and the like regularly appear.
-News stories on WeChat, a popular Chinese social media application, and internet media are full of such headlines.
+News stories on WeChat, a popular Chinese social media application, and online media are full of such headlines.
 The following are typical examples: “China’s scientific and technological strength surpasses the United States and ranks first in the world.”
 “China has won the world’s first place again, personally defeating U.S. blue chips and utterly routing Apple.”
 “Something big will happen.
 A magic weapon in China again makes the U.S. afraid, the world stunned, Japan completely scared.”
 “China is the world’s No. 1 in another field!
 Completing a historical great change in just thirty years, making the U.S., Japan, and South Korea amazed.”
 “Huawei announced that it has created the world’s first 5G chip, which shocked the world!”

 The propaganda movie Awesome, My Country! and the special series of television programs called Great, My Country! are also full of exaggerations in tone and meaning.
 They make it seem as though the whole world is surrendering to China.
-They convey an attitude redolent of the propaganda used during the Great Leap Forward, when the Party claimed China would surpass Britain, catch up with the United States, and produce 50,000 pounds per acre.”
+They convey an attitude redolent of the propaganda used during the Great Leap Forward, when the Party claimed China would surpass Britain, catch up with the United States, and produce 50,000 pounds of food per acre.

 The new wave of exaggeration is the concrete manifestation of the “fake, exaggerated, empty ethos” (as it’s known in China) of Party culture in the online age.
 The fundamental question is still one of integrity.
 Reform and opening up through the 1980s and 1990s brought change to China in the form of the worst aspects of contemporary Western culture, such as sexual liberation, drug abuse, homosexuality, computer games, and the like.
 The entertainment programs on television have become vulgar.
 The entire society has become a pleasure palace for the indulgence of material and carnal desires.